-Begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses, etc.

-Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.
+Begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses, etc. Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.

-Explore different materials freely, to develop their ideas about how to use them and what to make.
-Create closed shapes with continuous lines, and begin to use these shapes to represent objects. • Draw with increasing complexity and detail, such as representing a face with a circle and including details.
+Create closed shapes with continuous lines, and begin to use these shapes to represent objects.

+Draw with increasing complexity and detail, such as representing a face with a circle and including details.
 Explore colour and colour-mixing.

 Listen with increased attention to sounds.
+Remember and sing entire songs.